aryabhanushali/calcGrade/README.md

 Determine Grade: The program then checks the average and assigns a letter grade:

-A+ for 95 and above
-A for 90-94
-B for 80-89
-C for 70-79
-Below 70, it advises you to try for a better score next time Show Result: Finally, the program displays the average score and the corresponding letter grade on the screen.
+Show Result: Finally, the program displays the average score and the corresponding letter grade on the screen.